-In a world increasingly reliant on artificial intelligence, it is more important than ever to consider the ethical implications of artificial intelligence on humanity.
-One key under-explored challenge is labeler bias, which can create inherently biased datasets for training and subsequently lead to inaccurate or unfair decisions in healthcare, employment, education, and law enforcement.
-Hence, we conducted a study to investigate and measure the existence of labeler bias using images of people from different ethnicities and sexes in a labeling task.
+Abstract.
+In a world increasingly reliant on artificial intelligence, it is more important than ever to consider the ethical implications of artificial intelligence.
+One key under-explored challenge is labeler bias - bias introduced by individuals who label datasets - which can create inherently biased datasets for training and subsequently lead to inaccurate or unfair decisions in healthcare, employment, education, and law enforcement.
+Hence, we conducted a study (N=98) to investigate and measure the existence of labeler bias using images of people from different ethnicities and sexes in a labeling task.
 Our results show that participants hold stereotypes that influence their decision-making process and that labeler demographics impact assigned labels.
 We also discuss how labeler bias influences datasets and, subsequently, the models trained on them.
 Overall, a high degree of transparency must be maintained throughout the entire artificial intelligence training process to identify and correct biases in the data as early as possible.